openlawteam/docs/docs/integration-framework/README.md

 and make sure the data matches the [OpenLaw Markup Language](/markup-language) and was provided by trusted service, so it can be used in the OpenLaw agreements.

-In order to integrate any external service with OpenLaw Integration Framework one must provide a service implementation that matches the specification defined in [ExternalService]() proto.
+In order to integrate any external service with OpenLaw Integration Framework one must provide a service implementation that matches the specification defined in the [External Service Proto](#external-service-proto).
 The server definition is based on [Protocol Buffer](https://developers.google.com/protocol-buffers) which allows code generation in several different languages.

 With the implementation in place, one just needs to implement the business logic and make sure to sign the data